andidprastyo/air_quality_analysis/README.md

-# air_quality_analysis
+# Yogyakarta Air Quality Analysis

-Yogyakarta's Air Quality Analysis for Gemastik 2023 - Data Mining Competition
+Analyzing and Visualizing the air quality in Yogyakarta, using a 2021 dataset from Kaggle.com